bytedance/g3/g3proxy/doc/protocol/helper/ip_locate.rst

 **optional**, **id**: 3, **type**: u32

-Set the expire ttl of the peer service.
+Set the expire ttl of the response.

 If not set, the :ref:`default expire ttl <conf_value_ip_locate_service_default_expire_ttl>` config will take effect.